kokarn/superselect/README.md

 Original code written by Chew Choon Keat, http://github.com/choonkeat/yaselect in 2011 under the MIT license

-Rewritten in 2012 by [Jonathan Wilsson](https://github.com/jwilsson) & [Oskar Risberg](https://github.com/kokarn) for Supernormal and re-released under dual license Beerware & MIT.
+Rewritten on that basis in 2012 & 2013 by [Jonathan Wilsson](https://github.com/jwilsson) & [Oskar Risberg](https://github.com/kokarn) for Supernormal and re-released under dual license Beerware & MIT.